 When you’re ready to serve, top with more whipped cream, candied nuts or pumpkin seeds, chopped pecans, dark chocolate shavings and/or graham cracker crumbs.

-Stacie Billis is a cookbook author, recipe developer and busy mom — is there any other kind? — who creates healthy food that the whole family can love at One Hungry Mama.
+Stacie Billis is a cookbook author, recipe developer and busy mom — is there any other kind? — who creates nutritious food that the whole family can love at One Hungry Mama.
 Follow her on Facebook and Twitter, too.